atiqahhhamzah/SweetOnion/README.md

 ------
 The purpose of SweetOnions is to emulate a smaller-scale version of onion routing using Python 2.7.
 There will be a client, server, directory, and three onion routing nodes through which the client can send and recieve encrypted messages.
 Each message uses asymmetric encryption - the message itself is encrypted with 192-bit AES and the AES key is subsequently encrypted with 2048-RSA to ensure the sender is anonymized.

+This has been developed by Shivam Khanna, Leon He, Timothy Ong, and Austin Chu (May 2016).

 ## Installation
 ------
 Requires pycrypto (https://www.dlitz.net/software/pycrypto/) and Python 2.7

 ## Usage
 ------
-This tool requires a minimum of five machines (2 onion routing nodes) and six machines (3 onion routing nodes) to operate in order to simulate a TOR/onion routing network.
+This tool requires a minimum of five machines (2 onion routing nodes) or six machines (3 onion routing nodes) to operate in order to simulate a TOR/onion routing network.
 The machines should be running as follows:

-_Machine 1_: python client.py (This will request the user to enter the directory node's IP address as well as the message the user would like to send)
+_Machine 1_: python directory.py

-_Machine 2_: python directory.py
+_Machine 2_: python node.py -genKey

 _Machine 3_: python node.py -genKey

-_Machine 4_: python node.py -genKey

-_Machine 5_: python node.py -genKey (Each node will request the directory node's IP address) [Optional Machine]
+_Machine 4_: python node.py -genKey (Each node will request the directory node's IP address) [Optional Machine]

+_Machine 5_: python client.py (This will request the user to enter the directory node's IP address as well as the message the user would like to send)

 _Machine 6_: python server.py